tonyelhabr/bdb2021/README.md

 experienced video analyst would probably say that this is a more traditional crossing scheme.

-Likewise, the example below illustrates a route intersection—between Jarvis Landry (86) and Rashard Higgins (84)—that occurs between 2 and 2.5 seconds after the snap, which is also too late to be considered a pick route.
-This is certainly much closer to being a true pick plays—and a video analyst may agree—but the methodology does not classify it as so.
+Likewise, the example below illustrates a route intersection—between the route of Jarvis Landry (86) and that of Rashard Higgins (84)—that occurs between 2 and 2.5 seconds after the snap, which is also too late to be considered a pick route combination.
+This is certainly much closer to being a true pick play—and a video analyst may agree—but the methodology does not classify it as so.
 On the other hand, the crossing of David Njoku’s (85) path with that of Jarvis Landry’s path occurs within 1 second of the snap, so their pair of routes does count as a pick route combination.

 ![pick-play-2.5-sec](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/is_pick_play=Y-sec=2.5-pass_complete=N-is_lo=Y-target_is_intersect=Y-high_epa=N-2018090901-3718.png)